Jansen, Saskatchewan

-Jansen has a thriving Kinsmen and Kinette club.
+Jansen features active Kinsmen and Kinette club.
 They host bi-annual community suppers called steak frys and celebrate Canada Day with a large event.

 History

 Jansen incorporated as a village on October 19, 1908.
 Jansen was named for Nebraska rancher John Jansen.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Jansen had a population of 111 living in 57 of its 71 total private dwellings, a change of from its 2016 population of 96.
 With a land area of 0.87 km2, it had a population density of in 2021.